|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1) Under no circumstances will the primary liquid sodium level ever fall to the point that the fuel rods are not fully immersed in liquid sodium or where thermal contact with the intermediate heat exchangers is lost.

-2) The liquid sodium pool walls must be designed such that if the inner wall fails and the liquid sodium leaks into the space between the inner and outer walls, the leakage into the space between the two walls will not lower the liquid sodium level below the tops of the fuel tubes or below the lower ends of the intermediate heat exchanger tubes.
+2) The liquid sodium pool walls must be designed such that if the inner wall fails and the primary liquid sodium leaks into the space between the inner and outer pool walls, the leakage into the space between the two walls will not lower the primary liquid sodium level below the tops of the fuel rods or below the lower ends of the intermediate heat exchanger tubes.

-3) Even if the intermediate loop sodium pumps fail there must be enough secondary liquid sodium natural circulation to safely remove the fission product decay heat.
+3) Even if the intermediate loop sodium pumps fail there must be enough secondary liquid sodium natural circulation to ensure safe removal of the fission product decay heat.

 PRIMARY LIQUID SODIUM FLOW:

-It is contemplated that hot liquid sodium will flow vertically up through the reactor, horizontally along the top of the primary liquid sodium pool, down along the vertical intermediate heat exchange tubes and then horizontally along the bottom of the primary liquid sodium pool back to below the reactor.
+It is contemplated that hot liquid sodium will naturally circulate vertically up through the reactor between the active fuel tubes, horizontally along the top of the primary liquid sodium pool, down between the vertical intermediate heat exchange tubes and then horizontally along the bottom of the primary liquid sodium pool back to below the reactor.

 REACTOR POWER CONTROL:

-Each active fuel bundle control portion has associated with it a vertical motion actuator that positions the control portion based on the indicator tube vertical position with respect to its setpoint.
-The actuator operates using liquid sodium hydraulic pressure.
-If a problem is detected the control portions withdraw causing a reactor shutdown.
+Each active fuel bundle control portion has associated with it a control portion actuator that vertically positions the control portion based on the indicator tube vertical position with respect to its setpoint.
+The actuator piston moves in response to liquid sodium hydraulic pressure.
+If a problem is detected the liquid sodium hydraulic pressure falls to zero and the fuel bundle control portion withdraws causing a fuel bundle shutdown.

 SECONDARY LIQUID SODIUM FLOW: